chrisjfoss/Group-Game-Project-1/README.md

 # Group-Game-Project-1
-A bunch of friends coming together and trying to make a game together.
+A bunch of friends coming together and trying to make a game.